 Both the 50 km and 30 km run primarily along the historic Western States trail.
 Both races have different starting locations but, they all finish at the same place: Overlook Park in Auburn.

-Starting at the Foresthill Elementary School in the historic town of Foresthill, the 50km runners will follow the North Fork of the American River on the Tevis Cup and Western States trails before crossing No Hands Bridge, and finishing in Auburn at the American River Canyon Overlook Park (Auburn Dam Overlook).
+Starting in front of Maga's Coffee shop in the historic town of Foresthill, the 50 km runners will descend down the Cal loop to Rucky Chucky and then follow the Middle Fork of the American River on the Tevis Cup and Western States trails before crossing the river at Poverty Bar.
+Continuing on Quarry Rd then across No Hands Bridge, and finishing in Auburn at the American River Canyon Overlook Park (Auburn Dam Overlook).

 The 30K run starts at the top of Drivers Flat Road.
 After a swooping descent to the Middle Fork American River at Rucky Chucky it merges with the 50K course to Auburn.
 Highlights include following old mining roads and trails along the river, holding onto a cable as you wade the river at the historic Poverty Bar crossing used for decades by horse riders, passing the ruins of the Mountain Quarries. crossing the famous No Hands Bridge, and passing Robie Point on the way to the finish at the American River Canyon Overlook in Auburn.
 And YES, for both distances there will be a river crossing!